 made out of a wide variety of woods and other materials, which vary

 greatly in appearance and hardness.
-While a recorder's design, style,
+By far the most important factors determining the sound of a recorder are its design, style,

-hard woods such as ebony or grenadilla tend to give an instrument more
+hard woods such as ebony or grenadilla may give an instrument more

 volume and brilliance.

 NB: It is very common for players to develop an unconscious prejudice towards (or against) particular varieties of woods, based on past experiences, anecdotal evidence from friends or even appearances.
 A player who once tried a poorly made recorder made of pearwood may be unwilling to consider a new pearwood instrument.
 A player whose teacher owns a fine handmade grenadilla alto may hope to duplicate the sound by choosing a much less expensive model made of the same wood.
 Each individual instrument is different: we encourage you to keep an open mind.

 European Boxwood was the favored wood for the best early woodwind